Gaṇikā: Mulasarvastivada

-One of the early texts that highlights and allows us insights into the reasons for the prestige of gaṇikās is the Mulasarvastivada.
-As the term gana means to be in a group and to associate with, by adding a feminine suffix which is ika, the word Gaṇikā is derived.
-The text further highlights this through a narrative of Amrapali who tried to understand how gana works in Gaṇikā.
+The Mulasarvastivada is an early text that highlights and offers insight into the reasons for the prestige of gaṇikās.
+The word gaṇikā derives from the term gana, meaning 'to be in a group' and 'to associate with', and the feminine suffix 'ika'.
+The text further highlights this through a narrative of Amrapali who tried to understand how gana works in gaṇikā.

-Amrapali is famous because she was more than just a Gaṇikā, she is celebrated and given the title of nagarvadhu (royal courtesan).
-This was because during an assembly with the nobles, princes and the King, they all decided that she was too good of a woman to belong to one man, and so she earned the title Striratna (jewel of woman), basically suggesting that she was the crème de la crème and she was to be enjoyed by the gana.
+Amrapali is famous because she was more than just a gaṇikā—she is celebrated and given the title of nagarvadhu (royal courtesan).
+This was because during an assembly of nobles, princes, and the King, they all decided that she was too good of a woman to belong to one man, and so she earned the title Striratna (jewel of woman), basically suggesting that she was the crème de la crème and that she was to be enjoyed by the gana.